linyuxuanlin/Wiki_MkDocs/draft/to-translate_ar/TheHdw(The_Hardware).md

-# TheHdw (El Hardware) 🚧
+# TheHdw (The Hardware) 🚧

-**TheHdw** es un objeto para acceder a propiedades y métodos relacionados con el hardware del sistema de prueba.
+> This post is only available in English.

+**TheHdw** is an object to access properties and methods related to test system hardware.

 ## DCVI